Veronica Prasad-Woodcock BA(Hons) MBACP(Accred)

 Firstly, thank you for taking the time to read my profile.
 I am an Integrative Counsellor, registered with the British Association for Counselling and Psychotherapy (BACP).
-I offer counselling to adults aged 18 and over who are experiencing difficulties in their lives such as stress, anxiety, low self-esteem, depression, bereavement, discrimination, cultural or identity issues.
+I offer counselling to adults aged 18 and over who are experiencing difficulties in their lives such as stress, anxiety , low self-esteem, depression, bereavement, discrimination, cultural or identity issues or relationship difficulties.

 My theoretical orientation is rooted in the person-centred approach.
 This supports my belief that we all have the ability to find the answers we seek when provided with the right therapeutic conditions in a caring, non-judgemental and safe space.

 Over the years I have been fortunate to work and live within a diverse range of communities.
 The knowledge and experience gained from people coming from all walks of life has given me a deeper understanding of myself and others.
 I can draw on these insights and my studies to empower my clients to help themselves.
 I strive to offer a warm and empathetic practice.